Linuxfabrik/lfops/roles/exoscale_vm/README.md

 `exoscale_vm__private_networks`

-* A list of dictionaries defining which networks should be attached to this instance.
-It also allows the creation of new internal networks, or setting a fixed IP for the instance.
+* A list of dictionaries defining which private networks the instance should be attached to.
+The role reconciles the current attachment state against this list on every run:
+    * Networks listed here but not currently attached are attached (`PUT /v2/private-network/{id}:attach`).
+    * Networks currently attached but no longer in this list are detached (`PUT /v2/private-network/{id}:detach`).
+    * For networks listed here with a `fixed_ip` whose current lease for this VM does not match, the lease is updated (`PUT /v2/private-network/{id}:update-ip`).
+    * Networks listed with a `cidr` that do not yet exist are created (`POST /v2/private-network`).
+Existing networks are never destroyed by this role (a private network may be shared with other VMs).
 * Type: List of dictionaries.
 * Default: `[]`